Access to this product feature is dependent on your institution's Watermark agreement

-- Anyone tasked with entering data for another person, such as temporary data entry clerks or students hired for this purpose
+- Staff who are not required to have their activities tracked but enter data on behalf of others, such as temporary data entry clerks or students hired for this purpose

 - Anyone serving as an Faculty Success Administrator at any level